-- Right click it and choose End Task from the menu.
+- Right-click it and choose End task from the menu.
 Often you’ll see a 32-bit and 64-bit version of Windows Installer running.
 If you have multiple Windows Installer processes running be sure to stop them both.

 - Close Task Manager and try to install the application again.

-Solution 3 – Disable Windows Installer service and restart your PC
+3. Disable Windows Installer service and restart your PC

 - After doing that, restart your PC.

 - After your PC restarts, open the Services window again.

 - Locate Windows Installer service and open its properties.